EternityForest/standards/drafts/open_project_guidelines.md

 ### Local Identifiers

-Custom identifier schemes meant to identify things in a limited scope should usually have some set of "custom" or "private use" identifiers, prefixes, ranges, or root namespaces to allow for future expansion.
+Custom identifier schemes meant to identify things in a limited scope should usually have some set of "custom" or "private use" identifiers, prefixes, ranges, or root namespaces.

 One of the following three schemes is suggested for identifiers with limited scope not subject to collision issues on a global scale: